Netflix/conductor/docs/docs/labs/beginner.md

 Send a `POST` request to `/metadata/taskdefs` endpoint to register these tasks.
 You can use Swagger, Postman, CURL or similar tools.

-!!!info "Why is the Decision Task not registered?"
+!!!info "Why is the Switch Task not registered?"
     System Tasks that are part of control flow do not need to be registered.
 However, some system tasks where the retries, rate limiting and other mechanisms are required, like `HTTP` Task, are to be registered though.

 !!!
 Important